Tilting Uranus: Collisions versus Spin--Orbit Resonance: Capture into a Secular Spin--Orbit Resonance

-Recall that $g$, the nodal precession frequency, is negative, $\alpha$ is positive, and as Neptune migrates away from the Sun $\dot{g}$ is positive.
-Since $\alpha$ is constant, $\dot{\alpha}=0$, and so $\Psi_{eq}$ is slightly negative in agreement with Figure \ref{capture}.
-We conclude that although a spin-orbit resonance with Neptune can tilt Uranus over, the model requires that Uranus be pinned between Jupiter and Saturn for an uncomfortably long few hundred million years.
+Recall that $g$, the nodal precession frequency, is negative, $\alpha$ is positive, and as Neptune migrates away from the Sun, $\dot{g}$ is positive.
+Because $\alpha$ is constant, $\dot{\alpha}=0$, and so $\Psi_{eq}$ is slightly negative in agreement with Figure \ref{capture}.
+We conclude that although a spin-orbit resonance with Neptune can tilt Uranus over, the model requires that Uranus be pinned between Jupiter and Saturn for a few hundred million years, yet close encounters with either gas giant makes it unstable to leave Uranus there for more than a million years \citep{1973Icar...20..422L,1989Icar...79..223F,1990AJ....100.1680G,1993AJ....105.1987H}.
 Is there any room for improvement?

-Both the \cite{1999Natur.402..635T,2002AJ....123.2862T,2003Icar..161..431T} model and the Nice model \citep{2005Natur.435..466G, 2005Natur.435..462M, 2005Natur.435..459T} require the planets' migration timescales to be on the order of $10^{6}-10^{7}$ years.
-This is incompatible with this resonance capture scenario, which requires at least $10^{8}$ years.
+Solar system evolution models calculate planetary migration timescales on the order of $10^{6}-10^{7}$ yr \citep{1999AJ....117.3041H, 1999Natur.402..635T,2002AJ....123.2862T,2003Icar..161..431T, 2005Natur.435..466G, 2005Natur.435..462M, 2005AJ....130.2392H, 2005Natur.435..459T, 2020Icar..33913605D}.
+This is incompatible with this resonance capture scenario, which requires at least $10^{8}$ yr.
 Speeding up the tilting timescale significantly would require a stronger resonance.
 The strength of this resonance is proportional to the migrating planet's inclination and it sets the maximum speed at which a capture can occur \citep{1994Icar..109..221H}.
 Although Neptune's initial orbital inclination angle is unknown, a dramatic reduction in the tilting timescale is implausible.

 Another possibility is that the gas giants were once closer to the Sun where tidal forces are stronger.
-Some evidence for this comes from the fact that the giant planets probably formed closer to the snow line \citep{2006Icar..181..178C} where volatiles were cold enough to condense into solid particles.
-Shrinking the planets' semi-major axes by a factor of 10\% decreases the resonance location by about 3 au, and reduced the obliquity evolution timescale by about 15\%.
-Although this is an improvement, a timescale on the order of $10^{8}$ years seems to be the fundamental limit on the speed at which a significant obliquity can be reached \citep{2016DPS....4831809R,2018CeMDA.130...11Q}.
+Some evidence for this comes from the fact that the giant planets probably formed closer to the snow line \citep{2006Icar..181..178C}, where volatiles were cold enough to condense into solid particles.
+Shrinking the planets' semi-major axes by a factor of 10\% decreases the resonance location by about 3 au and reduces the obliquity evolution timescale by about 15\%.
+Although this is an improvement, a timescale on the order of $10^{8}$ yr seems to be the fundamental limit on the speed at which a significant obliquity can be reached \citep{2016DPS....4831809R,2018CeMDA.130...11Q}.